lachholden/obsidian-recipe-view/README.md

 - ☁️ Write them on your laptop, check ingredients in the store on your phone, and cook from them in the kitchen with your iPad

 ## Installation
-This plugin is currently being reviewed for inclusion in the community plugins list.
+This plugin can be installed using the usual Obsidian community plugins browser [here](obsidian://show-plugin?id=recipe-view).

-In the meantime, it can be installed using [BRAT](https://github.com/TfTHacker/obsidian42-brat).
+Beta versions can also be installed using [BRAT](https://github.com/TfTHacker/obsidian42-brat).
 Just add the URL `https://github.com/lachholden/obsidian-recipe-view` as a beta plugin.

 ## Documentation
 To learn how to use the plugin, **[read the documentation here!](https://obsidian-recipe-view.readthedocs.io/)**